rapidsai/cuml/BUILD.md

 mamba env create -f conda/environments/libcuml_dev_cuda11.5.yml python=3.9 -n libcuml_dev # change libcuml_dev for any name you want for the environment
 ```

-If you already have a C++ dependencies environment, say named `libcuml_dev`, and want to add the Python dependencies, that can be done with:
+If you already have an environment with the `libcuml++` dependencies, say named `libcuml_dev`, and want to add the Python dependencies, that can be done with:

 ```bash
 mamba env update --file conda/environments/cuml_dev_cuda11.5.yml --name libcuml_dev